Aliases for TLR2 Gene

 TLR2 (Toll-Like Receptor 2) is a Protein Coding gene.
-Diseases associated with TLR2 include enthesitis-related arthritis and leprosy.
+Diseases associated with TLR2 include leprosy and tuberculosis.
 Among its related pathways are PI3K-Akt signaling pathway and Proteoglycans in cancer.
 GO annotations related to this gene include protein heterodimerization activity and transmembrane signaling receptor activity.
 An important paralog of this gene is TLR6.

 UniProtKB/Swiss-Prot for TLR2 Gene